top of page

 Research Focus

 One of the main goals in our research group is to provide a more mechanistic understanding of processes that shape Earth surface geochemistry in the modern so that we can accurately interpret past records .
-Within our current research group, we focus on dust (fine grained mineral particles), sediment originating from dry, arid environments (deserts) or from retreating glaciers, and modern and ancient rocks.
+Within our current research group, we focus on dust (fine grained mineral particles), seawater, marine sediments, and modern and ancient rocks.

-To answer these questions, our group uses an array of geochemical and isotopic techniques along with physical measurements to inform us on source(s), formation mechanism, and nutrient content.
-We conduct a significant amount of fieldwork depending on the research area and project ranging from Alaska to Antarctica discussed in more detail here.
+Our group utilizes an array of geochemical and isotopic techniques along with physical measurements to inform us on source(s), formation mechanism, nutrient content, and biogeochemical cycling.
+We conduct a significant amount of fieldwork depending on the research area and project ranging from Alaska to Antarctica.
 Our research requires clean lab chemistry and isotope analysis on a variety of mass spectrometers.

 AaronsLabGroup_.png